ASGE Policy Statement on Physician Payment and Delivery Reform

 The American Society for Gastrointestinal Endoscopy (ASGE) affirms the value endoscopic services provide in diagnosing and treating a wide spectrum of digestive disorders and its public health role in colorectal cancer prevention.

 The Medicare Quality Payment Program provides two reimbursement pathways for physicians – the Merit-based Incentive Payment System (MIPS) and Alternative Payment Models (APMs).
 While both pathways are intended to incentivize the delivery of high-value care, there are limitations that undermine their potential.
 MIPS involves a complex scoring system and participation requirements that necessitate tremendous practice investment with diminished upside potential.
-Ultimately, more opportunities are needed for physicians to achieve successful transition to APM participation, which should be addressed by creating and certifying new physician-focused payment models and by reducing thresholds that currently limit the number of qualifying APM participants.
-Modernizing the Stark Law is required to further facilitate APM development.
+Ultimately, more opportunities are needed for physicians to achieve successful transition to APM participation, which should be addressed by creating and certifying new physician-focused payment models and by reducing thresholds that currently limit the number of qualifying APM participants The roll-out of MIPS Value Pathway (MVP) program by CMS has potential conceptually to reduce the collection/reporting of measures irrelevant to many gastroenterology practices but the burdens of participation currently outweigh benefits.

 Approved by the ASGE Governing Board November 2018